https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 34

-Egypt are one of the African superpowers, winning seven AFCON titles, but they've struggled to make an impact at the World Cup.
+Egypt are one of the African superpowers, winning seven AFCON titles, but they've struggled to make an impact at the World Cup, until now.

 Manager and tactics